tambetm/pommerman-baselines/imitation_value/README.md

 Observations:
  * Policy and value network can be successfully trained together and achieve performance comparable to training on only one task alone.
  * Value loss coefficient needs to be increased to match the single task performance.
  * Increased action prediction accuracy does not always mean increased average reward against three SimpleAgents.
-Reason unclear.

 ### Bigger models

-Third set of experiments verifies if better results can be achieved with bigger models.
+The third set of experiments verifies if better results can be achieved with bigger models.

 | Model | Avg. reward | Avg. length | Time per step | Val. acc. | Val. exp. var. | Train acc. | Train exp. var. |
 | --- | ---: | ---: | ---: | ---: | ---: | ---: | ---: |